 - International card spending has no additional fees and foreign ATM withdrawals cost £1 each.

 Using Tide abroad

-Your Tide account has the same fees whether you use it in the UK or abroad.
-This means that any transactions or withdrawals you make while you’re overseas will only be subject to exchange rates, no extra charges.
-The only international hurdle you will face will come from transfers, which as of yet have not been implemented.
+Your Tide card has the same fees whether you use it in the UK or abroad – so there are no charges for making purchases, but a £1 fee per ATM withdrawal.
+This means that any transactions or withdrawals you make while you’re overseas will only be subject to exchange rates, and no additional charges.

 Is Tide safe?